Elsie Steadman

 Surfers are welcome to contribute any further information about this performer.

-This list is arranged by composer and contains 6 works performed by Elsie Steadman who is featured on sheet music covers.
+The peformer is featured on 6 sheet music/recording covers.
 It does not claim to be complete and represents only the number of items located.
 Keys: (w&m)

 perf15.jpg Round on the End and High in the Middle, O-Hi-O (1922) Alfred Bryan(w&m) Bert Hanlon (co-author)